music-suite/music-suite/docs/src/User-Guide.md

 - Searching and querying the elements
 - Update the elements one at a time

-Of course Haskell is a pure language, so whenever we refer to "change" or "update" in the context of a data structure, we are actually creating new structures on the fly.

 The most common traversal is known as `traverse`, and is defined for all types that are `Traversable`.
 The type signature of `traverse` is highly general:

 ```haskell